 If you don’t see Find My iPhone on iCloud.com, your account just has access to iCloud web-only features.
 To gain access to Find My iPhone and other iCloud features, set up iCloud on your iOS device or Mac.

 Click All Devices, then select the device you want to erase.

 In the device’s Info window, click Erase [device].

-An iOS device: Enter your Apple ID password or your family member’s Apple ID password.
-If the device you’re erasing has iOS 7 or later, enter a phone number and message.
-The number and message are displayed on the screen after the device is erased.
+An iOS device or Apple Watch: Enter your Apple ID password or your family member’s Apple ID password.
+If the device you’re erasing has iOS 8 or later, enter a phone number and message.

 After you set a device to erase

 If your device is online, the remote erase begins.
 A confirmation email is sent to your Apple ID email address.

 If your device is offline, the remote erase begins the next time it’s online.